-String Arguments Found (Help Reference: STRARG)

-Text arguments have been found in formulas.
+\\\WARNING\\\ String Arguments Found (Help Reference: STRARG): Text arguments have been found in formulas.
 Their values have been taken to be zero.
 This can lead to infeasible or sub-optimal solutions.
 Please check the returned solution carefully.
-This warning can be turned off via the WB|Options|General menu.
-See list of cells below.
+If you wish the string arguments to be used, click on the menu Advanced -> String Support -> On -> OK.
+On the other hand if you want string arguments to be disregarded, this warning can be turned off via the menu Options -> General. (cell addresses listed at bottom of tab).